 Fund Mapping (as applicable)

 The company’s fund mapping used as of 12/31/21 for statutory reporting should be used for the field test to allow for a more direct comparison of results from the Academy ESG (or proprietary ESG) vs. the GEMS ESG.
 Although the GEMS ESG contains additional equity and bond fund returns for a more refined mapping of funds, these should not be used for the field test.
+However, if certain company circumstances (e.g. company reports using a proprietary ESG) exist where it is not practical or possible to use the same fund mapping, companies may use judgement to determine an appropriate fund mapping for the field test.
+Please see the survey question related to the fund mapping to provide more information.

 The tables below show the equity and bond returns available from the Academy ESG and the comparable returns offered in the GEMS equity and corporate bond models.
 For the field test, companies should use the appropriate GEMS returns that correspond to their fund mapping as of each valuation date.